relationalexistence/UCF-GUTT/README.md

 - **Short-term:** Flesh out Event Currying (n-ary → binary); add Isabelle ports.
 - **Medium:** Full colimit proof for Complete Picture; integrate time/uncertainty channels in \( \mathcal{K} \).
 - **Proprietary:** **Φ — Relational Stability** (dynamics/prediction).
 Contact for collaboration.
+- Proprietary Dynamics (Φ): This component, which governs the system's dynamics and allows for predictions, is not open source and is available only through collaboration.

 ---